 The aim of the sport is to send the adversary into the water whilst maintaining one’s own balance on the platform.
 It runs several times between the months of June to September so check the calendar before you go.

 Even if you are visiting outside the festival, Sète is a must for any vacationer who wants to escape to a seaside town and enjoy the fresh maritime air with a glass of wine and plate of oysters.
 So let’s see the top things to do in Sète, shall we?
 Allons-y!

 1. Old port

-It is one of the biggest fishing ports in France, regularly catching enough fish to transport to markets all over the country.
+It is one of the biggest fishing ports in France, regularly catching enough fish to transport to markets like Rungis outside Paris and all over the country.

 In the afternoons you will see trawlers and fishing boats come into the port unloading a wide variety of fish, from monkfish to red mullet, and capelin to octopus.

 The ancient port was on the edge of the Mediterranean, until breakwaters were built in the 17th century, to provide the city more protection from the tides.